 More recently, a particularly cold winter in 2020-21 increased energy demand, reducing the ability of energy companies to replenish their gas reserves.
 That, coupled with low winds, forced energy suppliers to dig further into gas reserves as wind turbines were unable to produce enough energy.

 These various factors have pushed the cost of gas to an all-time high, costing energy providers more than three times the wholesale price as it did last year.
 The situation is exacerbated by Russia’s invasion of Ukraine.

 What is the energy price cap?

-The price cap is the maximum amount that all UK energy suppliers can charge for each unit of gas and electricity used on a default tariff.
-The cap, which is calculated by Ofgem, the independent energy regulator, stops energy suppliers from charging too much.
+The energy price cap is the maximum amount that all UK energy suppliers can charge for each unit of gas and electricity used on a default tariff.
+The cap, which is calculated by Ofgem, the independent energy regulator, limits the rates suppliers can charge for their default tariffs.
 Your energy bill will go up or down depending on how much energy you use, but the price per unit and the standing charge will never go above the price cap.

 How will this affect you?

 While some of you will have had your prices gradually rise over the past few years, you might be seeing an immediate rise, or you might expect to see your bills rise in the near future.
 This is due to the wholesale rise and the energy price cap being increased by Ofgem.

 The price cap for those on a default tariff (sometimes also called a standard variable tariff) paying by direct debit increased by £693 from £1,277 to £1,971 per year from April 2022.
 In October, the energy price cap increased to £3,549 per year for dual fuel for an average household.